iltranqui/learn_anything/Umar/Stable_Diffusion/README.md

 The Entirety of all the pictures within an image is a huge collection of joint probability distributions.
 Each single pixel is a joint probability distribution of the pixel and all the other pixels in the image.
 If you remember from proability theoery, if you have 2 distruvtion x and y $P(x,y)$ is the joint probability distribution of x and y.
 If you have a joint probability distribution of x and y, you can get the marginal probability distribution of x by summing over all the values of y. $P(x) = \sum_y P(x,y)$

+## Structure of the Diffusion Model

+3 main components:

+> [!WARNING]
+> Wrong, correct it

+1. VAE (Variational Autoencoder) for encoding and decoding the images
+2. CLIP (Congrt) for incorporating the prompt into the images
+3. Diffusion Model for generating the images

 ## Variational Autoencoder

 A variational autoencoder is a generative model which generates a new image by adding noise and then trying to rebuild the original image by removing the noise, tryin to get close to the original image.
 There are 2 processes: ù